 My stop for the night was in Saint-Pierre-la-Mer, I stayed in a resort for the night, got a room on the ground floor I could put my bicycle in.
-Saint-Pierre-la-Mer is a beach town, this time of the year seemed to be mostly older people my age older.
-Very quiet place, I got a great sleep.
+Saint-Pierre-la-Mer is a beach town, this time of the year seemed to be mostly older people like myself and retirees.
+Very quiet place, I got great sleep that night.

 Saint-Pierre la Mer to Sete

-The day started great, got up as usual early, got some breakfast in me and headed out towards the goal for the day Avignon about 190 km ride, I only managed 70 km for the day.
-My first stop of the day would be in Agde, heading out of Saint-Pierre La Mer I the route was flat, I passed by fishing villages before turning inland to connect with Canal De Midi, I followed the Canal to Agde.
+The day started great, got up as usual early, got some breakfast in me and headed out towards the goal for the day Avignon about 190 km ride, in the end, I only managed 70 km.
+My first stop of the day would be in Agde, heading out of Saint-Pierre La Mer the route was flat, I passed by fishing villages before turning inland to connect with Canal De Midi, I followed the Canal to Agde.

 In Agde, I stopped to eat and continued towards Sete, I started to feel sick in my stomach and when I got to Marseillan Plage I could not keep anything in anymore, I found a toilet along the bike path to stop at.
 There is a great bike path that goes from Marseillan Plage to Sete along the beach, and so often along the path, there are toilets/showers.
-In some aspects, I felt if I getting sick I was lucky it happens here.
+In reflecting, I was lucky that I got sick here.

 I realized that I would not be able to push on to Avignon, so I made arrangements to stop in Sete for the night. thanks to the booking.com app I found a hotel room.
 I took my time to get there along the bike path to Sete.